Boundary amenability of $Out(F_N)$: Introduction

 We would now like to make a few comments on the statement.
-First, the same statement also holds for the larger group $\Out(G,\{G_i\})$ (instead of $\Out(G,\{G_i\}^{(t)})$) if we make the additional assumption that $\Out(G_i)$ is exact for each $i\in\{1,\dots,k\}$ (see Corollary~\ref{cor-main}).
-Second, we mention that (unless the given decomposition of $G$ is trivial, i.e. $G=G_1$), our assumption that $G_i$ be exact is necessary: indeed, the group $G_i/Z(G_i)$ embeds into $\Out(G,\{G_i\}^{(t)})$ as the subgroup of all partial conjugations of the $G_i$ factor, and exactness of $G_i$ is equivalent to that of $G_i/Z(G_i)$ (see Section \ref{sec-amenability}).
+First, the same statement also holds for the larger group $\Out(G,\calf)$ (instead of $\Out(G,\calf^{(\mathrm{t})})$) if we make the additional assumption that $\Out(G_i)$ is boundary amenable for each $i\in\{1,\dots,k\}$ (see Corollary~\ref{cor-main}).
+Second, we mention that (unless the given decomposition of $G$ is trivial, i.e.\ $G=G_1$), our assumption that the groups $G_i$ be boundary amenable is necessary: indeed, for every $i\in\{1,\dots,k\}$ the group $G_i/Z(G_i)$ embeds into $\Out(G,\calf^{(\mathrm{t})})$ as the subgroup of all partial conjugations of the $G_i$ factor, and boundary amenability of $G_i$ is equivalent to that of $G_i/Z(G_i)$ (see Section \ref{sec-amenability}).

 We briefly explain the strategy to derive Theorem~\ref{main-0} from Theorem~\ref{main}.
-The particular case where $k=0$ shows that $\Out(F_N)$ is exact.
-If $G$ is torsion-free and hyperbolic or toral relatively hyperbolic, then Theorem~\ref{main} basically reduces the proof of Theorem~\ref{main-0} to the case where $G$ is one-ended, in which case JSJ theory implies that $Out(G)$ is virtually built from mapping class groups of surfaces and free abelian groups \cite{GL4} (see Section~\ref{sec_RH}).
+The particular case where $k=0$ shows that $\Out(F_N)$ is boundary amenable.
+If $G$ is torsion-free and hyperbolic or toral relatively hyperbolic, then Theorem~\ref{main} basically reduces the proof of Theorem~\ref{main-0} to the case where $G$ is one-ended, in which case JSJ theory implies that $\Out(G)$ can be, in a sense, built from mapping class groups of surfaces and free abelian groups \cite{Sela_JSJ,Lev,GL4} (see Section~\ref{sec_RH}).
 The case where $G$ is a right-angled Artin group is proved by induction on the number of vertices of the underlying graph, using work of Charney--Vogtmann \cite{CV} (see Section~\ref{sec_RAAG}).

-\paragraph*{General strategy of the proof: the inductive argument.} In the rest of the introduction, we sketch our proof of Theorem~\ref{main}.